ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Paging.md

 The easiest form of a page table to implement is the **linear page table**.
 This is just an array of pages.
 The VPN acts as an index into the page table.

 In order to find stored data, the system must:
-1. Fetch the PTE that carries the
+1. Fetch the PTE that carries the desired data from the process's page table
+2.

 ## Translation-Lookaside Buffer (TLB)
 We want to speed up address translation, so we use a **translation-lookaside buffer (TLB)**.
 This is a part of the **memory-management unit (MMU)**, and it caches address translations.
 The TLB acts like a typical cache that keeps high-frequency address translations in on-chip memory.